springernature/vpat/springerlink.md

 <br><br>
 Pages found at checkout.springer.com misapply HTML elements (e.g. label elements used for error messages), which may make it difficult for users of Assistive Technology to understand the structure and purpose of individual components.
 Some landmarks are incorrectly duplicated.
 <br><br>
-Pages found at order.springer.com use form fields that rely solely on built-in browser error checking, which can lead to error messages being unavailable for users with older browser technology, or assistive technology that doesn't support these features.
+Pages found at order.springer.com use form fields that rely solely on built-in browser error checking, which can lead to error messages being unavailable for users with older browser technology, or Assistive Technology that doesn't support these features.
 <br><br>
 Some custom interactive components found at checkout.springer.com are marked up unsemantically, which prevents them from being used by keyboard alone and from being recognised by Assistive Technology (e.g. the "login" and language selection components at the top of each page).
 <br><br>
 Third party scripts may inject content with incorrect or absent information about structure and relationships.
-These include content in advertising scripts, in the Freshdesk customer services widget, and in the OneTrust "manage cookies" privacy centre, among others.
+These may include content in advertising scripts, in the Freshdesk customer services widget, and in the OneTrust "manage cookies" privacy centre, among others.
 </td>
 </tr>
 <tr id="meaningful-sequence" valign="top">